-When preparing the Annual Program Update, one must tie the program's mission and goals to the College and/or Peralta District mission and goals.
-To acknowledge that each type of unit (CTE, Instructional, Library Services, Counseling, Non-Instructional, Counseling, and District Service Center) has its own Annual Program Update template.
-Each of these templates requires the program/unit to align its mission and goals to the College's (District's) mission and strategic goals.
+When preparing the Comprehensive Program Review/ APU, one must tie the program's mission and goals to the College mission and District and strategic goals.
+Each type of unit (CTE, Instructional, Library Services, Counseling, Non-Instructional, Counseling, and District Service Center) has its own Annual Program Update template.
+Each of these templates requires the program/unit to align its mission and goals both to the College's mission and the College's Annual Goals.
+Further, College of Alameda is implementing a Budget Request form [CR.2.5] that will be used when a department or program requests funding.
+The form requires the requestor to tie their request to the College mission, the EMP Goals, and Annual Goals; ensure the request is included in the program review or unit plan; specifically identify the budget request using accounting codes used by the College and District, and submit an evaluation of the project goals and outcomes.

-Programs use the Annual Program Update to request resources.
-Once the APUs are completed (normally in December), a task force is convened to assess the validity and completeness of the APUs.
-Within the task force, small groups are formed and each group assesses APUs on the basis of the overall assessment of the program review, including whether the narrative information is complete and all elements of the program review are addressed; the analysis of the data is thorough; conclusions and recommendations are well-substantiated and relate to the analysis of the data; planning goals are articulated in the report; and if the resource requests are connected to the discipline, department or program planning goals and are aligned to the college goals.
-If APUs are found to be complete, the unit's resource requests are moved forward.
-In some cases, if the APU is found to be lacking some information, the unit has a chance to update and resubmit the APU to the validation committee.
-In cases where a unit fails to do an APU, they are not eligible for any allocation of resources over the base allocation.
+Programs use the Comprehensive Program Review/APU to request resources [CR.2.3; CR.2.5].
+Once the comprehensive program reviews are completed (normally in December), a task force is convened to assess the validity and completeness of the comprehensive program reviews.
+Within the task force, small groups are formed and each group assesses comprehensive program reviews on the basis of the overall assessment of the program review, including whether the narrative information is complete and all elements of the program review are addressed; the analysis of the data is thorough; conclusions and recommendations are well-substantiated and relate to the analysis of the data; planning goals are articulated in the report; and if the resource requests are connected to the discipline, department or program planning goals and are aligned to the college goals.
+If comprehensive program reviews are found to be complete, the unit's resource requests are moved forward.
+In some cases, if the comprehensive program reviews is found to be lacking some information, the unit has a chance to update and resubmit the comprehensive program review to the validation committee [CR.2.6].
+In cases where a unit fails to do a comprehensive program review/APU, they are not eligible for any allocation of resources over the base allocation.
+[CR.2.7; CR.2.8]

-Resource requests are compiled in January after the validation of APUs.
-Resource requests for new faculty are vetted and ranked through the Academic Senate and forwarded to the President who makes the final determination on new faculty ranking before submitting the lists to District Planning committees.
+Resource requests are compiled in January after the validation of comprehensive program reviews.
+Resource requests for new faculty are vetted and ranked through the Academic Senate and forwarded to the President who makes the final determination on new faculty ranking before submitting the lists to District Planning committees [CR.2.9].
 Resource requests for all other requests are compiled before being forwarded to District Planning committees.
-Resource requests are forwarded to District level committees in March.
-As the College mission and goals are the basis for APUs and the APUs drive the allocation of resources, the College demonstrates that the mission and goals drive the resource allocation prioritization process.
+Resource requests are forwarded to District level committees in March [CR.2.10].
+As the College mission and goals are the basis for comprehensive program reviews/APUs and other funding requests, the College demonstrates that the mission and goals drive the resource allocation prioritization process.

-Other integral planning documents reinforcing that planning is driven by the College mission and goals include the Educational Master Plan, the SSSP Plan, Institutional Effectiveness Partnership Initiative, and the Equity plan.
+Other integral planning documents reinforcing that planning is driven by the College mission and goals include the Educational Master Plan [CR.2.4], the SSSP Plan [CR.2.11], Institutional Effectiveness Partnership Initiative [CR.2.12], and the Equity Plan [CR.2.13].